void-linux/void-mklive/README.md

 OPTIONS
  -a <arch>     Set architecture (or platform) in the image -b <variant>  One of base, enlightenment, xfce, mate, cinnamon, gnome, kde,
-               lxde, or lxqt (default: base).
+               lxde, lxqt, or weston (default: base).
 May be specified multiple times to build multiple variants
  -d <date>     Override the datestamp on the generated image (YYYYMMDD format) -t <arch-date-variant>